Prologue

 "I sent the shirei.
 I'm sorry."

-"I simply couldn't stand by and do nothing while awaiting word."
+“I couldn’t stand by and do nothing.”

 "What's going on?"
 Taiki queried, suddenly beset by worry, noticing for the first time that the man was casting off a threatening aura that he'd hitherto hidden from view.